Ford Fusion vs Chevy Malibu

 The Ford Fusion and Chevy Malibu are closely priced, with the base 2020 Ford Fusion starting at $23,170 and the 2019 Malibu L starting at $22,090.

 If we consider the gas-powered models, the Ford Fusion SE trim ($24,500) and Malibu L ($22,090) are the most comparable, both featuring 1.5-liter Turbo 4-cylinder engines and similar extra tech features.
 The entry-level Ford Fusion S feels somewhat stripped down, and doesn’t offer many of the valuable features found in the Malibu L.

 Whereas the Ford Fusion offers three Hybrid models (4 if you count the Plug-in Hybrid Titanium), the Chevrolet Malibut only features one, the Malibu Hybrid.
 The cheapest Hybrid Fusion, the Hybrid SE, costs $28,000, whereas the Malibu Hybrid starts at $29,095.

-The ugly 2015 Chevrolet Malibu got a complete makeover for 2016, and the 2019 Malibu continues the small design updates that have been going on since.
+The unsightly 2015 Chevrolet Malibu got a complete makeover for 2016, and the 2019 Malibu continues the small design updates that have been going on since.
 The 2019 model sports a slightly newer, more luxurious look.
 In their TV commercials, the ‘real people’ even compared its design to a BMW/Tesla hybrid or Lexus, and although that does seem like a bit of a stretch, the 2019 Malibu is unquestionably a good-looking car.

 Meanwhile, the 2020 Ford Fusion looks almost identical to Fusions that have been coming out since the 2013 redesign.
 The Fusion is still a decent-looking car with it’s stylish front grill, but no one will be complimenting your new car Fusion based off its looks.